This post was updated on Apr 3, 2023

 I used to be labeled a “love addict.”
-That’s why I focused my early behavioral health career on love addiction… to deeply understand it.
+That’s why I focused my early behavioral and mental health career on the meaning and treatment of love addiction… to deeply understand it.

 However, after working alongside my gifted staff of therapists and healers at PIVOT, I learned the truth.
 Love itself is not addictive.

 In fact, naming a condition “love addiction” is counterintuitive and shameful.
-Instead, at The Glass House, we used the term attachment dysregulation to refer to love addiction and highlight its severity.
-Attachment dysregulation often seems to result from an attachment style that developed from adopting specific survival patterns that help the individual tolerate the hurtful feelings of neglect and abandonment.
+Instead, at The Glass House, we use the term attachment dysregulation to refer to love addiction and highlight its severity.
+Attachment dysregulation results from an attachment laced with abandonment and neglect that drives individuals to attach anxiously, avoidantly, and ambivalently.
+Resulting in onboarding coping mechanisms that we call survival patterns to help the individual tolerate hurtful feelings.

-If you’re told you’re a love addict, and you’ve experienced abandonment wounds from your childhood, then you may be craving love.
-And that unmet longing is driving every single relationship.
+If you’re told that you have love addiction, and you’ve experienced abandonment wounds from your childhood, then you most likely are craving affection.
+And that unmet longing is driving every single relationship decision.

-I remember when I was thirty-nine, I was in a therapist’s office, broken-hearted over another relationship that had fallen apart.
+I remember when I was thirty-seven, I was in a therapist’s office, broken-hearted over another romantic relationship that had fallen apart.

 I couldn’t breathe.
 I couldn’t eat.
 I couldn’t sleep.
 I didn’t want to go on.